 Styrian horseradish PGI is farmed over an area of 300 hectares.
-80 farmers in south-eastern Styria produce 4,000 tons of the typically Styrian vegetable and make the region one of the largest agricultural regions in Europe.
+About 50 farmers in south-eastern Styria produce 4,000 tons of the typically Styrian vegetable and make the region one of the largest agricultural regions in Europe.
+(Status 2020)

 The PGI stands for “Protected Geographical Indication” – Styrian horseradish PGI is 100% produce of Styria.

 Around half of Styrian production of the crop is prepared by Feldbacher Fruit Partners (2,000 tons of horseradish).
-The products made from this include around 1 million jars and 380,000 tubs produced for the Austrian market.
+The products made from this include around 1 million jars and about 350,000 tubs produced for the Austrian market.

 There is an increase in sales of approximately 100% in the period before and around Easter in comparison with the rest of the year.
 The sales increase for freshly grated horseradish is around 25% in the Easter period.